Apple Soup Is the Fall Comfort Food You Didn't Know You Needed

-Use apples from your trip to the orchard to make this creamy, comforting soup
+Use Hudson Valley apples to make this creamy, comforting soup recipe.

 This soup is a delicate blend of tart Granny Smith apples and sweet caramelized onion.
 While cooking this dish, keep the apple slices in a small bowl of water with half a lemon squeezed into it; pat the apple slices dry before garnishing the soup.